raystack/firehose/docs/concepts/filters.md

 However, understand that you are ignoring some data/messages and if that ignored value is important for your sink, you might lose/skip data that is essential.
 So it is best to verify that your filter condition is not skipping essential data, for example, payment transactions.

 Firehose uses the Apache Commons JEXL library for parsing the filter expressions.
-Refer to the [Using Filters](../guides/filters.md) section for details on how to configure filters.
+Refer to the [Using Filters](../guides/filters/) section for details on how to configure filters.

-## JEXL \(Java EXpressions Language\)
+## JEXL - based Filtering

-JEXL is an Apache Commons library intended to facilitate the implementation of dynamic and scripting features in applications and frameworks written in Java.
+JEXL \(Java EXpressions Language\) is an Apache Commons library intended to facilitate the implementation of dynamic and scripting features in applications and frameworks written in Java.
 Its goal is to expose scripting features usable by technical operatives or consultants working with enterprise platforms.

 The API and the expression language exploit Java-beans naming patterns through introspection to expose property getters and setters.
 It also considers public class fields as properties and allows to invoke any accessible method.